This post may contain affiliate links, which means I receive a commission if you choose to purchase through links I provide.

 Let’s talk about the fragrance.
 I picked eucalyptus because I enjoy the smell.
 However, this product didn’t make me smell like a spa.
 Had I read the ingredients closely, I would have seen that they include patchouli oil.
 It is the last ingredient, but it is enough that I smelt like a Portland Hipster after I go out of the shower.
 That’s just not the vibe I’m going for.
 I can’t blame Nécessaire for my oversight.
 I do wish I would have tried the unscented version.

 Verdict: Pass on it.
-I’ll continue to use my Mario Badescu A.H.A Botanical Body Soap.
+I’ll continue to use the Odele Clarifying Body Wash instead.

 As someone that has KP and a lot of texture on my skin, I was excited to try this exfoliator.
 The ingredient list is packed with a bunch of really great exfoliants like pumice, salicylic acid, glycolic acid, lactic acid, and charcoal.
 To balance the exfoliating properties it contains glycerin, marula oil, and mannitol to hydrate the skin.